restyler/telegram-gatekeeper-bot/README.md

-# telegram-gatekeeper-bot
+# Telegram Gatekeeper Bot

-This is a simple bot which surveys the visitor with 3 questions and saves each question to database (MySQL).
-The bot admin can see the survey results for each user and can approve the user to join the group.
+This is a simple bot that surveys the visitor with three questions and saves each response to a MySQL database.
+The bot admin can view the survey results for each user and approve them to join the group.
+Approved users will receive a message with a unique invite link to the group.

-I've built this bot because stock approval workflow for groups in Telegram is too simple.
-Most of text variables are hardcoded, see ./src/* files.
-PRs welcome!
+I built this bot because the standard approval workflow for Telegram groups is too simplistic.
+Most text variables are hardcoded; see the `./src/*` files.
+Pull requests are welcome!

 ## Installation
-1. Clone this repo
+1. Clone this repository.
-2. Install dependencies: `npm install`
+2. Install dependencies: `npm install`.
-3. Create a MySQL database and run `npx knex migrate:up`
+3. Create a MySQL database and execute `npx knex migrate:up`.
-4. Create a Telegram bot via BotFather and put the token into `.env`
+4. Create a Telegram bot via BotFather and enter the token into `.env`.
-5. Create a Telegram group and put the group ID into `.env`
+5. Create a private Telegram group and enter the group ID into `.env`.
+Set up permissions for the group to prevent members from manually obtaining or sharing invite links.
+Direct everyone who wants to join the group to your gatekeeper bot.
-6. Add the bot to the group as admin
+6. Add the bot to the group as an admin.
-7. Run the bot: `npm start prod`
+7. Run the bot: `npm start prod`.